Measuring return on investment (ROI)

-(Revenue - Cost of goods sold) / Cost of goods sold.
+(Revenue - Cost of goods sold) / Cost of goods sold

 Let's say you have a product that costs $100 to produce, and sells for $200.
-You sell 6 of these products as a result of advertising them on AdWords.
-Your total sales are $1200, and your AdWords costs are $200.
-Your ROI is ($1200-($600+$200))/($600+$200), or 50%.
+You sell 6 of these products as a result of advertising them on AdWords, so your total cost is $600 and your total sales is $1200.
+Let's say your AdWords costs are $200, for a total cost of $800.
+Your ROI is:

 Why ROI matters

-AdWords essentialROI: focus on profits by measuring your "return on investment"
+AdWords essentialROI: Focus on profits by measuring your return on investment

 Using conversions to measure ROI